Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 Considering the nature of this asset, it qualifies as a current asset.
 Their life has a limit.

-The second approach considers it an expense and charges off in the same year of purchase.
+The second approach considers it an expense and charges it off in the same year of purchase.

 Frequently Asked Questions